sahilseth/RTCGA.data/ghPage/downloading_rnaseq_datasets.md

 Furthermore, `RTCGA` package transforms TCGA data to form which is convenient to use in R statistical package.
 Those data transformations can be a part of statistical analysis pipeline which can be more reproducible with `RTCGA`.

-# How to download rna-seq data to gain the sama datasets as in RTCGA.package?
+# How to download rna-seq data to gain the sama datasets as in RTCGA.rnaseq package?

 There are many available date times of TCGA data releases.
 To see them all just type: